Market Research Explains Why We Trust Strangers Online

 22:00 – Tom Smith on the product and service categories that are most talked about online, the biggest surprises his research revealed about discussion levels by product and service category, and the excessive online chatter he found about products that are not ecommerce purchases.

 25:25 – Tom Smith defines “super influencers” and their role in creating online social phenomena.

 27:18 – Tom Smith on why marketers need to be very wary about how they approach social media channels and the importance of using transparency to govern their social media strategies.

 29:32 – Tom Smith on selling social media marketing initiatives to organizations through research and the danger of not participating in online conversations about the categories in which you compete.

 31:46 – End

-Eric Schwartzman (@ericschwartzman) is the founder of online newsroom software as a service provider iPressroom (www.ipressroom.com), and creator of the New Media PR Boot Camp, which has been attended by more than a thousand public relations and marketing executives from the private, public, government and nonprofit sectors.
-In addition to advising clients on best practices for online newsroom design, deployment and management, Schwartzman offers a portfolio of new media training courses to accelerate the acquisition of social media communication skills.
+Eric Schwartzman is the founder of online newsroom software as a service provider iPressroom, and creator of the Social Media PR Boot Camp, attended by thousands of public relations firm leaders and digital marketing agency executives from the private, public, government and nonprofit sectors.
+In addition to advising clients on best practices for online newsroom design, deployment, and management, Schwartzman & Associates offers training to accelerate digital literacy.